-F. PROVISIONAL/PROBATIONARY EMPLOYEES
+F. PROVISIONAL EMPLOYEES

-Employees shall serve a provisional/probationary period from the date of employment until the completion of employment under three consecutive full-year regular contracts.
-The provisional period may be extended for an additional year, but not to exceed four years if the college President determines that additional time should be allowed.
+Employees shall serve a provisional period from the date of employment until the completion of employment under three consecutive full-year regular contracts.
+The provisional period may be extended for an additional year, but not to exceed policy requirements?
+President decision chair council reequirements four years if the college President determines that additional time should be allowed.